MatheusBach-Dev/MatheusBach-Dev/README.md

 ---

 Full-Stack Developer focused on building modern and scalable web applications.
-Currently pursuing a degree in Computer Science.
+Currently pursuing a degree in Computer Science on Fumec.
 I work across backend and frontend, turning ideas into clean and efficient solutions.
 Passionate about problem-solving, clean architecture, and continuous improvement.